donno/donno.github.io/docs/_drafts/make-rootfs.md

 apk --allow-untrusted -X https://dl-cdn.alpinelinux.org/alpine/latest-stable/main -U --allow-untrusted --root root-source --initdb add alpine-base
 ```

-A problem with this approach at the moment is the resulting image won't be
+A problem with this approach at this time is the resulting image won't be
 bootable.
 There is no boot loader installed and no provision for EFI either.
 This makes this only suitable for the direct boot option.
 Thus this requires
 a virtualisation platform where you can boot the kernel image directly.